dbsoft/dwindows/win/readme-win.txt

-This package contains Dynamic Windows (dwindows) v 1.1 for Windows (32bit).
+This package contains Dynamic Windows (dwindows) v 2.0 for Windows.

 It contains: